pachadotdev/itpde_replication/README.md

 > “rice (paddy)”.
 Instead, we use data from the UN Commodity Trade
 > Statistics Database (COMTRADE), HS sector 100,610 “Cereals; rice in
 > the husk (paddy or rough)”

+> …we classify all industries between 1500 and 1601 of ISIC rev. 3 as
+> manufacturing indus- tries.

 ## Production data